Baccarat: History

-The origins of the game are disputed, and some sources claim that it dates to the 19th century.
-Other sources claim that the game was introduced into France from Italy at the end of the 15th century by soldiers returning from the Italian Wars during the reign of Charles VIII.
+The origins of the game are disputed.
+Some sources claim that it dates to the 19th century, others that the game was introduced into France from Italy at the end of the 15th century by soldiers returning from the Italian Wars during the reign of King of France Charles VIII.

+David Parlett considers Macao the immediate precursor to baccarat.
+Its name and rules suggest it may have been brought over by sailors returning from Asia where similar card games have been played since the early 17th century such as San zhang, Oicho-Kabu, and Gabo japgi.
+Macao appeared in Europe at the end of the 18th century and was popular for all classes.
+Its notoriety led to King Victor-Amadeus III banning it in all his realms in 1788.
+It was the most popular game in Watier's, an exclusive gentlemen's club in London, where it led to the ruin of Beau Brummell.
+It was declared illegal late in the 19th century, as a gambling game of almost pure chance; however it remained wildly popular in high society, aficionados including the Prince of Wales (the future Edward VII), who was compelled to testify in court following the Royal baccarat scandal of 1890, in which a player was accused of cheating during games held at Tranby Croft in Yorkshire, England.
+The match in Arthur Schnitzler's 1926 novella Night Games (Spiel im Morgengrauen) contains instructions for Macao under the name of baccarat.
+Its popularity in the United States waned after the early 20th century.
+The game still has a following in Continental Europe, especially in Russia.
+Like Macao and Victoria, baccarat was banned in Russia during the 19th century though the rules continued to be printed in game books.

 Baccarat has been popular among the French nobility since the 19th century.
-During the Napoleonic era and before the legalization of casino gambling in 1907, people in France commonly played baccarat in private gaming rooms.
-Dating to this time period, Baccarat Banque is the earliest form of baccarat which is a three-person game and mentioned in Album des jeux by Charles Van-Tenac.
-Later, Chemin de Fer emerged as a two-person, zero-sum game from Baccarat Banque.
+Before the legalization of casino gambling in 1907, people in France commonly played baccarat in private gaming rooms.
+Dating to this time period, Baccarat Banque is the earliest form of baccarat; it is a three-person game and mentioned in Album des jeux by Charles Van-Tenac.
+Later, Chemin de Fer emerged as a two-player zero-sum game from Baccarat Banque.
+Chemin de Fer is a version which first appeared in the late 19th century.
+Its name, which is the French term for "railway", comes from the version being quicker than the original game, the railway being at that time the fastest means of transport.
+This version of baccarat remains the most popular in France.

 Baccarat Punto Banco, in which the bettor bets on whether the Player or the Banker hand wins, was a significant change in the development of modern baccarat.
-It developed into a house-banked game in Havana in the 1940s, and is the most popular modern form.
+It developed into a house-banked game in Havana in the 1940s, and is now the most popular modern form in most parts of the world.